Puerto Rico Packing List: What to Wear and Pack

 Believe it or not, I actually packed all of this into my carry-on suitcase and my LowePro Camera bag backpack.

-I would add at least 1-2 summer dresses should be a part of any Puerto Rico packing list.
+I would add at least 1-2 summer dresses to your Puerto Rico packing list.
 Lulus has really cute summer dresses.
+I also find the cutest (and very affordable) outfits at Shein.
+I’ve found they are also pretty well made and some of the best sweaters I have now.

 For those of you who follow me on Instagram know I love a twirly skirt.
 I actually always get questions about these skirts and I get them mainly from Chicwish.